 “An audit of our set-top box charges over the last nine months found them to be over 99% accurate.
 To move us closer to 100% accuracy and permanently resolve this issue, we have installed new controls to ensure discrepancies are caught and eliminated on a daily basis.
 Charter customers who were incorrectly charged for set-top boxes are being notified and given a 12-month credit for these fees. … We will put controls into place to catch such instances daily [at TWC], as we now have installed at Charter, but that will take approximately 60 to 90 days.
 Until then, we will proactively issue a one-month credit to any TWC customer that the current monthly process reveals was overcharged.”

 If you’re thinking of switching cable providers, be sure you know where your credit stands.
 It isn’t uncommon for utility and cable companies to run a credit check when you apply, and you could potentially pay a larger deposit if you have bad credit.
-You can view your free credit scores, updated each month, on Credit.com.
+You can view your free credit scores, updated every 14 days, on Credit.com.
 Not making sense of it all?
 You can read our tips for understanding your credit score.

 More Money-Saving Reads: